Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-11.md

   - What three things can you get done right now?
 - Do you have any blockers?

+## Tutorial Notes:

+React Apollo: Throughout the tutorial the author offers code a code snippet that requires a code snippet that comes later in the tutorial.
+Be aware of this!

+React Apollo: Getting Started:

+Error: "Argument id for data.postedBy.connect.id must not be null.
+Please use undefined instead.\n"

+I skipped this error, it seems to be in Prisma.
+Could be due to update?

+I continued to the next section and things seemed to be working.

+React Apollo: Mutations: Creating Links

+Error: Unhandled Rejection (Error): Argument id for data.postedBy.connect.id must not be null.
+Please use undefined instead.

+Looks like the same error from the client side.

+I'm going to ignore it again seince authentication is not setup and I suspect it has something to do with that?

+React Apollo: Routing

+The routing worked, I was able to switch betwen the list of links and the create link form.
+The default links were showing in the list.

+Submitting a new link generated this error:

+Error: Unhandled Rejection (Error): Argument id for data.postedBy.connect.id must not be null.
+Please use undefined instead.

+The next section is Authentication.
+I'll go through that and see if that fixes things if not?

+React Apollo: Authentication

+At this point authentication seems to be working.

+The "New" link doesn't seem to be working.
+Not sure if I made a mistake.
+This could be handled in the next sections?

+React Apollo: More Mutations and Updating the Store

+I had errors all the way unitl the end of this section.
+Seems the code is presented first then an import statement is added after the code that uses the import.

+At the end of this section I was able to create new links!

+I did see this warning in the console: Warning: Can't perform a React state update on an unmounted component.

 <!-- > -->

 ## Resources